gabelula/pinkhouse/README.md

 We have one room available at my beautiful house in SE Laurelhurst.
 We live right near the park and very close to public transportation and bike lanes.

-Starting in August we will have available the nicest room in the house.
-It is a big private bedroom with three closets and a shared bathroom (only one more person uses that same bathroom), shared use of kitchen and living area, Wi-Fi, and washer and dryer.
+Starting in August we will have available one of the nicest room in the house.
+A private room with shared bathroom (only one more person uses that same bathroom), shared use of kitchen and living area, Wi-Fi, and washer and dryer.
 I’m asking for $700 plus utilities.
 Utilities could be from $50 to around $80 depending on the time of the year.

 There are two outside porch/patio areas and a fenced back yard.
 There are 5 bedrooms upstairs with 3 full bathrooms and one big kitchen.
 And 2 bedrooms in the basement with one full bathroom and one full kitchen with separate entrance.
 The room that we have available has the windows to the south.
 It has a lot of light and space to have a desk if needed.